 - approval by the teacher's principal as part of the application; and

-- approval by the college after consultation with faculty in the relevant discipline, consistent with Subpart F of this procedure.
+- approval by the college after consultation with faculty in the relevant discipline.

-Participation in a concurrent enrollment program by a high school teacher shall require compliance with all expectations for communicating with the college faculty member and participation in any required orientation and professional development activities, as outlined in the concurrent enrollment agreement and as described in Subparts C and D of this procedure.
+Participation in a concurrent enrollment program by a high school teacher shall require compliance with all expectations for communicating with the college faculty member and participation in any required orientation and professional development activities, as outlined in the concurrent enrollment agreement.

 Section 6.
 PSEO Concurrent Enrollment Instructor Qualifications